 Apply online at www.mapc.org/jobs.
 The position is open until filled, and applications are reviewed on a rolling basis.
 Interested candidates should submit a cover letter and resume.
 Candidates selected to interview will be asked to submit three (3) references plus a sample of relevant writing or work product.
 Candidates must have legal authorization to work in the USA and a valid driver’s license and/or the ability to arrange transportation to meetings in different parts of the region.
 MAPC participates in E-Verify, which is a federal program that helps us to determine work eligibility in the United States.
 A Criminal Offenders Records Information (CORI) request must be completed if offered this position.
-A criminal record is not an automatic bar to employment at MAPC, but it will be reviewed in light of the position and other elements of an applicant’s resume.
+However, a criminal record is not an automatic bar to employment but will be reviewed in relation to the job applied for.

 MAPC is an Equal Opportunity and Affirmative Action Employer.
 We believe that a staff with a range of perspectives, experiences, and skillsets strengthens our work.
 We are committed to building a more equitable workplace that allows staff with diverse backgrounds and identities to thrive, grow, and lead.
 For more information on MAPC’s culture of equity, see our Equity at MAPC page.